 Settlement of £20,000 obtained for a wrongful arrest under the Terrorism Act 200.
 Read coverage of this case in the Guardian here.

 Michael came to Bhatt Murphy in 2007 as a paralegal in the prison law team before completing a training contract with the firm, in the course of which he experienced all areas of the firm’s practice.
 He qualified as a solicitor in September 2009.

 He has previously worked with the Youth Justice Department at Lawrence and Co Solicitors and in a voluntary capacity with the Prisoners’ Advice Service as well as various legal advice centres.

-Michael has an MA in Philosophy and he later completed the Graduate Diploma in Law and the Legal Practice Course.
-Michael is a member of the Police Action Lawyers Group, Inquest Lawyers Group and Young Legal Aid Lawyers.
+Michael has an MA in Philosophy from Glasgow University and later completed the Graduate Diploma in Law and the Legal Practice Course.